-In order for cognitive behavioral therapy to be truly effective, patients must commit to doing their “homework” between sessions with their cbt therapists.
+In order for cognitive behavioral therapy to be truly effective, patients must commit to doing their “homework” between sessions with their CBT therapists.
 This means they use the skills they learned during therapy and apply them to real-life scenarios before their next visit.
 The process will also involve confronting various anxieties and fears, which can be difficult to do.
-With dedication, CBT is very effective in treating most behavioral problems.

 - Psychological behavioral issues are partially based on insufficient ways of thinking.